-We have audited the accompanying financial statements of Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries ("the Organization"), which consist of the statement of financial position as of September 30, 2023, and the related statements of activities, cash flows, and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries ("the Organization"), which consist of the statements of financial position as of September 30, 2024 and 2023, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries as of September 30, 2023, the changes in its net assets, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries as of September 30, 2024 and 2023, the changes in its net assets, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.